reecetech/pactman/README.md

 For more information see [Matching](https://docs.pact.io/documentation/matching.html)

 ## Verifying Pacts Against a Service
-Run `pact-verifier -h` to see the options available.
+Run `pactman-verifier -h` to see the options available.
 To run all pacts registered to a provider in a [Pact Broker]:

-    pact-verifier -b http://pact-broker.example/ <provider name> <provider url> <provider setup url>
+    pactman-verifier -b http://pact-broker.example/ <provider name> <provider url> <provider setup url>

 You may also specify the broker URL in the environment variable `PACT_BROKER_URL`.

 You can pass in a local pact file with `-l`, this will verify the service against the local file instead of the broker:

-    pact-verifier -l /tmp/localpact.json <provider name> <provider url> <provider setup url>
+    pactman-verifier -l /tmp/localpact.json <provider name> <provider url> <provider setup url>

 ### Provider States
 In many cases, your contracts will need very specific data to exist on the provider